The Lady Is a Square: Home media

-The Lady is a Square had released in Region 1 DVD in 2001 by Paramount Home Entertainment and Region 2 in 2002 by Universal Studios Home Entertainment(via StudioCanal).
-The film had a DVD and Blu-ray release in October 2006 by Paramount Home Entertainment in Region 1 (NTSC) and Universal Studios Home Entertainment in Region 2 (PAL) in April 2009 and in Spain by Filmax in October 2006.
+The Lady is a Square was released on Region 1 DVD in 2001 by Paramount Home Entertainment and Region 2 in 2002 by Universal Studios Home Entertainment (via StudioCanal).
+The film had DVD and Blu-ray releases in October 2006 by Paramount Home Entertainment in Region 1 (NTSC), and Universal Studios Home Entertainment on Region 2 (PAL) in April 2009, and in Spain by Filmax in October 2006.